ysoftwareab/yplatform/doc/bootstrap.md

 Notifications are nice, and even necessary to have, but they need to come in the right amount and on proper channels.

-The right amount can be fixed by going to https://github.com/settings/notifications and **turning off `Automatically watch repositories`**.
+The right amount can be fixed by going to https://github.com/settings/notifications and
+* **turning off `Notifications > Automatic watching > Automatically watch repositories`**
+* **turning off `Email notification preferences > Pull Request pushes`**.

-The proper channels can be fixed by going to https://github.com/settings/emails and registering your work email address, if you haven't done so already.
+The proper channels can be fixed by going to https://github.com/settings/emails and registering your secondary email addresses, like your work address, if you haven't done so already.
-Once that is done, go to https://github.com/settings/notifications#organization_routing and select the work email address.
+Once that is done, go to https://github.com/settings/notifications#organization_routing and select your appropriate email addresses for each organization.

 ## Add your SSH key to your Github account